When the cops arrived, Eric offered no resistance as he was arrested and booked. He sat down on the bench as he waited to be picked up.

 "YOU STUPID FUCK!
 YOU WERE SUPPOSED TO REST, NOT GET INTO A BAR FIGHT!!!"

 When Eric arrived at the gym, he could tell something was terribly wrong.
-Everyone in the gym was looking at one TV.
-There, on the screen, was shown a horrifying scene coming from Iraq.
+Everyone in the gym was looking at a TV.
+Screens showed a horrifying scene coming from Iraq.
 "According to our preliminary reports, this attack was premeditated."
-The news reporter says as the camera pans to the background.
-Off in the distance, piles of steel and what used to be buildings were twisted up and meshed together in an unrecognizable pile.
-Every TV showed a chilling sight: A US base had been leveled to the ground.
-Fires burned on the scene as smoke rises into the sky, an almost grim reminder of the tragedies that unfold with armed conflict.
+The news reporter said as the camera revealed piles of steel and what used to be buildings in an unrecognizable pile.
+Fires burned on the scene as smoke rises into the sky, a grim reminder of the tragedies that unfold with armed conflict.
 Each news station had a different take on the situation, but they all broadcasted the same scene.
-No one in the gym moved as they watched the scene change from the grisly site of a base destroyed, to the president standing at a podium.
-"As of 1800 cst, it has been confirmed that the base near Shamia alzar in Iraq has been completely destroyed.
-More than 3500 American soldiers have been killed, with another 1000 civilian casualties…" As the man droned on about responding to the attack, Eric felt the deep hatred he had for the animals called humans in the middle east rising to the surface once more.
-He knew that not all the people who lived in those countries followed the way of life the insurgents did, and even had great love for the innocents… but the insurgents?... those that take innocent lives?
-Those fuckers deserved everything coming for them.
-"Get ready, you mongrels.
-I will make sure that the end of your lives will not be easy."
-Eric growls as he heads back home.
-War was coming, and he was going to do his best to ensure him and his platoon would stay alive while taking the lives of those animals in human skin.
+No one in the gym moved as they watched the president take the podium "As of 1800 cst, it has been confirmed that the base near Shamia alzar in Iraq has been completely destroyed.
+More than 3500 American soldiers have been killed, with another 1000 civilian casualties…" As the man droned on about responding to the attack, Eric felt a deep sigh engrave itself onto his soul.
+He was going back.

-Answering the phone, Eric grimaces "What's up Top?"
-He says in a groaning voice.
-He listens to the other end of the line before hanging up in silence.
-Huffing out in frustation, he turns to his soldiers.
+At 1758 Eric received a phone call he knew would not carry good news.
+"What's up Top?"
+He said while lighting a cigarette.
+He listened to the other end of the line before hanging up in silence.
+Sighing in frustration, he turned to his soldiers.
 "Well, guess we're staying longer.
-We have to move everything out of connex 1 and put those items in connex 2, while putting everything in connex 2 into connex1."
+We have to move everything from connex one to connex two."